 How do lenders check I can afford a mortgage?

-Lenders will add up all your household income – including your basic salary and any additional income you receive from a second job, freelancing, benefits, commission or bonuses.
+Lenders will work out your household income – including your basic salary and any additional income you receive from a second job, freelancing, benefits, commission or bonuses.

 Checking affordability is a much more detailed process.
 Lenders take all your regular household bills and outgoings into account, along with any debts such as loans and credit cards, to make sure you have enough left to cover the monthly mortgage repayments.

-They also have to ‘stress test’ whether you could still afford the mortgage if interest rates were to rise, or if you were to retire, go on maternity leave or end a fixed-term contract.
+They also have to ‘stress test’ whether you could still afford the mortgage repayments if interest rates were to rise, or if you were to retire, go on maternity leave.

-In addition, they’ll run a credit report with a credit reference agency to take a look at your financial history and assess how much of a risk lending to you might be.
+In addition, they’ll make a Credit Check with a credit reference agency once you make a formal application to take a look at your financial history and assess how much of a risk lending to you might be.

 Use our Affordability calculator to see how much you can borrow.